ansible/ansible-documentation/docs/docsite/rst/installation_guide/intro_installation.rst

 Installing Extra Python Dependencies
 ------------------------------------

-To install additional python dependencies that may be needed, with the example of installing the ``argcomplete`` python package as described below:
+To install an additional Python dependency, such as ``argcomplete``, run:

 .. code-block:: console

     $ pipx inject ansible argcomplete

-Include the ``--include-apps`` option to make apps in the additional python dependency available on your PATH.
-This allows you to execute commands for those apps from the shell.
+To add an application's executables to your PATH, use the ``--include-apps`` option.
+This option lets you run the application's commands from the shell.

 .. code-block:: console

     $ pipx inject --include-apps ansible argcomplete

-If you need to install dependencies from a requirements file, for example when installing the Azure collection, you can use ``runpip``.
+To install dependencies from a ``requirements.txt`` file, use the ``pipx runpip`` command.
+For example, to install the Azure collection dependencies:

 .. code-block:: console